*The Japanese Quarter in Düsseldorf

-This post will be a little difficult to write, partly because it’s been over three months since my last entry and I’ve become a bit rusty at blogging.
+This post is a little difficult to write, partly because it’s been over three months since my last entry and I’ve got a bit rusty at blogging.
 Mostly, though, it’s because I’m writing about food and I haven’t a single photo of the stuff in here.

 I’ve grown rather fond of the Japanese Quarter in Düsseldorf.
 It has restaurants selling great food at decent prices, a combination which isn’t easily found in this part of Europe.
 Furthermore, it’s close to Düsseldorf Hbf and therefore highly accessible on foot.

 The Japanese Quarter is largely centred around Immermannstraße, although my two favourite places are found along Klosterstraße, which runs parallel to the former street.
 Ironically, none of the restaurants I’m about to mention appears in this post’s photos.

 The first is called Yabase and it has all manner of delicious dishes that aren’t sushi.
 That said, I really only order the katsudon which, if you’re a fan of pork escalope and eggs, I’d highly recommend.

 The second is called Na Ni Wa and it seems that about half of Düsseldorf are fans of the place, because I have never seen it without a substantial queue outside.
 It specialises in ramen, which is good news for those who also associate Japanese food with soup noodles.
 I’ve found that dining alone or with one other person is a great way to skip the queue and quickly get a place.